arsium/ShellCodeLoaderCSharp/README.md

 Useful to use as red team or in a remote access tool.
 Works for 32 & 64 bit shellcode.

 Note :
-* has been tested on same proces and notepad and all works fine
+* has been tested on same process and notepad as target

 I added some test payloads which I've converted with
 * First with : Donut (https://github.com/TheWover/donut) : turns my payload into raw shellcode